dvsa/front-end/README.md

 * express application with nodemon

-### Production
+### Build Production

-Production command will generate product ready frontend assets (images, javascripts, stylesheets) inside of the public folder.
+Build production command will generate production ready assets and node js server code.

-This command will automatically be run before every commit, to make sure the repo has the lastest production ready assets.
+The productions assets are located in the **dist/assets** folder and the server code is located in the **dist/server** folder.

 ```javascript
 npm run build-production
 ```

+**Run this command and commit changes before pushing to heroku.**

 ## Front-end Assets